Pier Gabriele Vangelli Portrait of a Girl circa 1950

 Description

-Pier Gabriele Vangelli Portrait of a Girl from around 1950, a portrait of a young blonde woman with a necklace, created using mixed media, pencil and chalk on paper in the mid-20th century.
+Pier Gabriele Vangelli Portrait of a Girl from around 1950, a portrait of a young blonde woman with a necklace, created using mixed media, pencil and chalk on paper from the mid-20th century.
 The drawing is unframed and is in good condition.

 Attributes / Details